satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of participation in a review where anyone could be a reviewer, there are at least three types of compromise available.
+In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of participation in a review where anyone could be a reviewer, there are at least three types of alternatives available.
 One would be to assign certain reviewers as moderators for different components of the article, to lessen the burden on the editor.
 A second would be to restrict the number of reviewers to those solicited from a pool of experts.
 This